Mayhem (Lady Gaga album): Development

+Writing and recording

 In May 2024, during a Q&A session following the premiere of her special Gaga Chromatica Ball, Gaga revealed that she was deeply immersed in writing and recording the album.
 She described the material as "completely different from anything I've done before" and emphasized her exploration of breaking musical genres and incorporating new creative influences.
 Gaga explained that each song is a reflection of her own internal chaos, presented with a celebratory tone aimed at connecting with audiences in various settings, from a party to an intimate moment at home.